okaymoe/okaymoe.github.io/content/about/index.md

 My interest in the tech industry stems from my early childhood.
 Knowing how to navigate a computer and the internet at age four, I was practically raised by technology.
 It fascinates me how much technological advancements we've made in the last two decades alone, and I want to be an engineer that stresses the capabilities technology still has in store!

-I'm currently in search of my first Junior Developer role.
+I'm currently in search of my first Full-Stack Developer role.

 Here is a list of the technologies that I'm familiar with!